vgmstream/vgmstream/doc/TXTH.md

 ```

 ### Math
-Sometimes header values are in "sectors" or similar concepts (typical in DVD games), and need to be adjusted to a real value.
+Sometimes header values are in "sectors" or similar concepts (typical in DVD games), and need to be adjusted to a real value using some complex math:
 ```
 sample_type   = bytes
 start_offset  = @0x10 * 0x800    # 0x15 * DVD sector size, for example
 ```

-You can also use certain fields' values:
+You can use `+-*/&` operators, and also certain fields' values:
 ```
 num_samples = @0x10 * channels  # byte-to-samples of channel_size
 ```